 Didn’t get enough of Junior Naturalist Field Camp, but now you’re too old?
 No problem!
-If you are between the ages of 13 -17 years old (we will also consider mature 12 year olds), you can sign up to be a Counselor-in-Training (CIT) at our grade school summer camps.
+If you are between the ages of 13 -17 years old (we will also consider mature 12 year olds), you can sign up to be a Counselor-in-Training (CIT) at our elementary school summer camps.
 This free program is a great way to gain experience while playing outside and connecting kids to the outdoors.

 Organized Groups at Nature Center

 If you run a program in the summer for kids, we open up days for you to bring your group to the Durango Nature Center for a day of games, water play, hikes, and activities led by a SJMA outdoor educator.
 We schedule these programs on days that we are not running our summer camp.

 - Minimum of 8 kids and maximum of 25 for each program

 - Please provide a chaperone for every 8 kids

 - Group is responsible for their own transportation to the Nature Center

 - Field Trips are from 10:00-1:00 unless other arrangements are made.
 Plan to have a picnic with your group around noon.